liqtags/broll/README.md

 # broll
-Use API to generate B-roll
+Use AI to generate B-roll